ctxppc/thesis/Glyco/Languages.md

 </dl>

 <h2 id="MM">Grammar for MM (Managed Memory)</h2>
-A language that introduces the call stack, the heap, and operations on them.
+A language that introduces a runtime, call stack, heap, and operations on them.

 **Inherited from CE:**
 <code>BinaryOperator</code>,